Canon of Yao

-The stone circle named Ring of Brodgar was known as the Temple of the Sun in local lore.
+Robert Henry said that the stone circle named Ring of Brodgar was known as the Temple of the Sun².
 The circle is thought to have had 60 standing stones.
 The Sun's position would move from one stone to the next roughly every six days.
 By observing local phenomena, the scientists would have been able to establish a calendar similar to the East Asian system of solar terms.

 Some local landmarks which could have been used as sights from the Ring of Brodgar are:

 • Mid Hill, which aligns at 138 degrees to the Ring of Brodgar, and marks the position for the midwinter sunrise.

 • Hill of Miffia, which aligns due west of the Ring of Brodgar, and equates to the position for the sunset at the equinoxes.

 • Linga Fiold, which aligns at 323 degrees to the Ring of Brodgar, and marks the position for the midsummer sunset.

 Henry also states that the Stones of Stenness were known as the Temple of the Moon³.